eternal-flame-AD/yume-pdq/README.md

   - The main hypothesized source of difference than a faithful implementation is because of a changed size of input dimension for DCT2D transformation (we increased to 127x127 from the official 64x64 to make the loss from the compression from 512x512 lower and adapt to modern CPU architecture), which could potentially capture _more_ input information to compress into frequency domain (as DCT2D has ~4x more pixels to "sample" frequency domain information from) leading to a different numerical result, but is actually more stable on such malleable images with very sharp edges.
 If this hypothesis holds, the real-world FNR is likely orders-of-magnitude lower than the naive birthday paradox estimate above.

-Do not dictate how the original 512x512 pixel image is obtained, if a server is processing UGC images they likely already are doing resizing, and adding a couple microseconds of CPU time per request can make a large difference vs. milliseconds for a high level API that takes arbitrary image, resize it (again, potentially doubling latency) and do a faithfully precise hash (drains more CPU time from the server).

-Parallelize well up to the memory bandwidth limit.

-Not bit-identical to the reference implementation.

 Hand-written SIMD is unsafe and you shouldn't trust me, the kernel themselves are written with consideration to minimize possible issues by:
   -  not having data-dependent jumps or data-dependent indexing
   -  Add debug time bound assertions to catch SIMD reading out of bounds at test time
   -  As defense-in-depth and to mitigate data-only exploits I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.
-They affect performance by <10% when used in isolation due to the kernel having CFI-required jumps.
+They affect performance by <10% when used in isolation due to the kernel having no CFI-required indirect jumps.
+Backwards CFI protects against almost all forms of ROP-based attacks that operate on the stack, and forward CFI protects against indirect jumps (such as IO dispatches based on a function pointer from being overwritten to malicious code).

 No-std support.